Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 * We introduce a patch to measure scheduling/data copy latency, by timestamping of each `skb` shortly after it's created and logging the delta between it and right before data copy is performed.
 * We also patch the kernel to capture a histogram of `skb` sizes after GRO (Generic Segmentation Offload) and log them.

 Our patch is based on Linux 5.4.43.
+Use the following instructions to build and install the kernel.

 1. Download Linux kernel source tree.